tracking-exposed/youtube.tracking.exposed/content/wetest/announcement-1.md

 ---
-title: "weTEST#1 ― Announcements & Update"
+title: "1st coordinated observation of the Youtube algorithm ― Updates"
-subtitle: "March 2020: the first coordinated observation of the Youtube algorithm"
+subtitle: "👀Topic?
+COVID―19 👀When?
+25.03.2020 👀You?
+SHOULD PARTICIPATE, EVERY OBSERVATION MATTER!"
 draft: false
 date: 2020-03-21T10:26:08Z